 This is around the time that Superman’s battling Zod at the end of Man of Steel.
 Wayne runs into the dust kicked up by their conflict to save an orphaned child.
 And he does, before striking a dramatic pose next to his company’s logo, set to ominous music.

 Dun, dun, dunnn!
-(If you didn’t guess already, this is Batman!)
+(If you didn’t guess already, this is the Batman!)
 He stares up into the sky and zooms in on the battling Kryptonians, setting the stage for his hatred of Superman.

 We cut to somewhere in the Indian Ocean, where Kryptonite is uncovered, and from there, we cut to Nairomi, somewhere in Africa, where Lois Lane is to interview a local warlord.

-So, Supey-wupey shows up and saves Lois.
+So, Superman shows up and saves Lois.
 All of a sudden: everyone thinks he’s the one who’s shot all the people about.
-Why Supes would have to shoot anyone?
-I don’t know.
+Why Superman would have to shoot anyone, I don’t know.
 You don’t know.
 The movie doesn’t know.
-People in the movie think he’s done so, okay?!
+The public in the movie just think he’s done so.

-So, we get around to the new shiny-shiny in the Batman.
-Make no mistake: while every action scene regarding the Gotham Knight is pretty damn cool, each of them carries with it a glaring billboard that says: this is not the Batman.
+So, we get around to our new shiny-shiny in the Batman.
+Make no mistake: while every action scene regarding the Gotham Knight is quite cool, each of them carries with it a glaring billboard that says: this is not the Batman.